JuDelCo/CoreECS/README.md

 It is heavily inspired in Entitas, but with some differences:

 - Is deterministic (does not rely on hashtables)
-- Does not need a code generator (no reflection, easier to use, less problems)
+- Does not need a code generator (no reflection, less problems)
-- Not tuned for fine perfomance (yet)
+- Easier to start using it
+- No GC collections

 Currently is in work in progress state.